Stocks lose ground on Wall Street, extending weekly losses

 Inflation has been easing from its hottest levels in decades, but remains painfully high.
 That has prompted the Fed to maintain its aggressive attack on prices by raising interest rates to slow economic growth.
 The strategy increasingly risks slamming on the brakes too hard and sending an already slowing economy into a recession.

 A mixed report from S&P Global on Friday highlighted that risk.
-It showed that business activity slowed more than expected this month as inflation squeezes companies, but also reported that inflation pressures have been easing.
+It showed that business activity slowed more than expected this month as inflation squeezes companies.
+It also noted that it was the sharpest drop since May of 2020, but that inflation pressures have also been easing.

 “In short, the survey data suggest that Fed rate hikes are having the desired effect on inflation, but that the economic cost is building and recession risks are consequently mounting,” Chris Williamson, chief business economist at S&P Global Market Intelligence, said.